rux616/starfield-ship-builder-categories/support/docs/README.txt

 Credits and Acknowledgements
 ============================
-ElminsterAU: For xEdit
+ElminsterAU: For xEdit and BSArch
 Mod Organizer 2 team: For getting Mod Organizer 2 with Starfield support out the door so quickly Nexus Mods: For mod hosting and for the Vortex Mod Manager
 TheOGTennessee: For the initial batch of categories, alongside my own, which inspired this mod, as well as the "Habs (Shells)" category
 metalsnakegear: For the "Shield Booster", "Grav Booster", and vanilla manufacturer-based "Habs (...)" categories
 WyrdOh: For the "Engines (Economy)" and "Engines (Overtuned)" categories
 remosito: For the "BoostR" category
+Noggog: For Spriggit

 This mod's repo contains the following programs, each having their own copyrights and licenses:

 - 7-Zip 23.01 (2023-06-20) Console Executable by Igor Pavlov (https://www.7-zip.org/)
-- BSArch v0.9c (part of xEdit 4.1.4u) by zilav, ElminsterAU, and Sheson (https://github.com/TES5Edit/TES5Edit)
+- BSArch v0.9c (part of xEdit v4.1.5f) by zilav, ElminsterAU, and Sheson (https://github.com/TES5Edit/TES5Edit)
+- SpriggitCLI v0.18 by Noggog (https://github.com/Mutagen-Modding/Spriggit)

 Contact